About the Program

 The creative writing checklist spells out requirements, which include both literature and creative writing classes, as well as a one-hour course in creative writing as a profession, covering such topics as publishing and presenting in public venues.
 Creative writing faculty, who publish and present widely, introduce their students to contemporary writers, texts, and publishing venues through classes and readings.
 In their final semester, students write a thesis in their chosen genre.

 Creative writing students have the opportunity to work with faculty who are actively engaged in writing and publishing their own work as well as editing that of others.
 Two literary journals are housed at Eastern: Vehicle and Bluestem.
-Two journals are edited or co-edited by Eastern faculty: PANK and Codex.
+Three journals are edited or co-edited by Eastern faculty: Codex Journal, The Cossack Review and COBALT.
 The Winnie Davis Neely and James Johnson Creative Writing awards recognize outstanding student work.
 Students have the opportunity to present their work both on and off campus, and to hear the many outside speakers.
 The Emerging Artists series, for example, brings young writers to campus to read their work; the Alan Neff reading features a well-known poet.
 Recent Neff readers have included Ann Waldman, Rosemarie and Keith Waldrop, Jerome Rothenberg, Kwami Dass, Bruce Guernsey, and John Kinsella.

-Read an article from Smile Politely about Dr. Lania Knight's book, Three Cubic Feet.
+Check out Smile Politely's review of Dr. Lania Knight's book, Three Cubic Feet.
+Read more...

 The professional writing checklist spells out requirements, which leave ample room for electives.
 These electives might include literature or creative writing classes, or a graduate-level class offered by another department.